-The consolidated financial statements include our financial statements and those of our wholly owned subsidiaries.
+The condensed consolidated financial statements include our financial statements and those of our wholly owned subsidiaries.
 We also consolidate a limited partnership investment, in which we are the majority investor.
 All material intercompany balances and transactions have been eliminated.
-On November 12, 2003, we completed the Merger and changed our name to Biogen Idec Inc. (see Note 2, Merger of IDEC Pharmaceuticals Corporation and Biogen, Inc.) Our results of operations for the three and six months ended June 30, 2003 include only the results of operations of the former IDEC Pharmaceuticals Corporation.
+On November 12, 2003, we completed the Merger and changed our name to Biogen Idec Inc. (see Note 2, Merger of IDEC Pharmaceuticals Corporation and Biogen, Inc.) Our results of operations for the three and nine months ended September 30, 2003 include only the results of operations of the former IDEC Pharmaceuticals Corporation.
+Former Biogen, Inc. results of operations have been included in our results of operations since November 13, 2003.